Let’s Talk Mammograms

 This advanced mammogram provides radiologists with an in-depth picture of problems, changes or concerning symptoms, allowing them to better assess the next course of action.

-Breakthrough Technology: 3D Mammograms (Tomosynthesis)
+3D Mammograms (Tomosynthesis)

 We don’t yet have a cure for breast cancer, but we are living in extraordinary times with exceptional technologies.
 One of the latest advancements is digital breast tomosynthesis.